The Essential Guide To Losing Weight Without Counting Calories In 2022

 Body Fat Test

-I am not a huge fan of body fat testing, so this is not something that would be regularly checked.
+I am not a huge fan of body fat testing, so this is not something I recommend.

 Using a hand held device can be widely inaccurate.
 Studies have shown that body fat testers, such as the hand held ones or from your scale, can be off by 7%.
 You can throw off the readings just by drinking more or less water, or using it at different times of the day.

-Measurements and progress pictures are much better indicators of your progress, so we will stick with those.
+Measurements and progress pictures are much better indicators of your progress so stick with those.

 If you do want an accurate body fat test from time to time, you can get a professional test done.
 Two great ones are Inbody or a Dexa scan.
 They run 40-60 dollars but will give pretty accurate numbers of your body.